tbolgercode/TomDoesJapanese/Journals/2025/January/04 - Saturday.md

 # Saturday, January 4 2025
 ---
-# "and its laws.
-It is what it is.
+# "It is what it is.
 No amount of complaining, resentment or mourning will help.
 Accept, let go and move on."

 ## *-TheAncientSage*